-Calculating emissions can seem like a daunting task at first, but the team at Net Zero have created a practical tool to help you which can be found at www.netzero.bar.
-When considering the emissions of your venue, it is important to take into account not just your onsite impact, but also upstream and downstream emissions.
-The diagram below demonstrates the different types of emissions a typical pub or bar might create.
+Calculating emissions can seem like a daunting task at first, but the team at Net Zero Now have created a practical tool to help you which can be found at netzeronow.org/restaurant.
+When considering the emissions of your venue, it is important to take into account not just your on-site impact, but also upstream and downstream emissions.
+The diagram below demonstrates the different types of emissions a typical restaurant might create.